-There are something like 1.35 million lawyers in the U.S. Without some unique characteristic that serves as a handle by which potential clients can get hold of you when they need legal help, it’s just a game of Claw Crane.
+There are something like 1.35 million lawyers in the U.S. Without some unique characteristic, getting clients, it’s just a game of Claw Crane.
 And that is a game with very low chances of winning.

 Look at it from the client’s perspective.
-Why would they want to end up with a lawyer who has no particular experience with the particular legal issue they want resolved?
-If I’m a landowner looking for assistance with a Montana mineral and water rights sale, I don’t want someone who says they handle traffic tickets, child custody, eminent domain litigation and maritime law, too.
+Why would they want a lawyer who has no particular experience with the particular legal issue they want resolved?
+If I’m a landowner looking for assistance with a Montana mineral and water rights sale, I don’t want someone who says they handle traffic tickets, child custody and maritime law, too.
 I want someone who specializes in mineral and water rights contracts — or at least does a good deal of that kind of work.
 (Just like I wanted an experienced hand surgeon when I needed a thumb joint repaired, not a general practice doctor.)

 Really, the last thing you want, when you have an important problem to solve, is someone who says, “Well, I think I can figure out how to do that.”

 But it’s not just a matter of competence and client confidence, knowing that you’ve done tons of whatever it is that they need.
-Focusing your law practice in some way builds effectiveness into your marketing activities, too.
-A lawyer who specializes in municipal transportation litigation knows where to advertise, what topics to make speeches about, how to focus articles for publication.
+Focusing your law practice builds effectiveness into your marketing activities, too.
+A lawyer who specializes in municipal transportation litigation knows where to advertise and how to focus speeches, blog posts and articles for publication.
 She knows the kinds of organizations to join to spend maximum time building relationships with the right potential clients and referral sources.
 And those are different from the places an immigration lawyer, animal husbandry lawyer or non-confrontational divorce lawyer would go to market.